Patrice Bergeron: Philanthropy

 Throughout his playing career Bergeron took part in multiple charitable events.
 Establishing “Patrice’s Pals” in 2005 which host families and pediatric patients to a Bruins game in a luxury suite at the TD Garden.
+Over the course of his career, the program hosted more than 10,000 children from various partnering organizations, including the Cam Neely Foundation, Joslin Diabetes Center, and Shriners Hospital for Children.

-Alongside Simon Gagné Bergeron also serves as a co-chair of the annual Pro-Am Hockey Tournament held in Quebec City.
+Alongside Simon Gagné, Bergeron also serves as a co-chair of the annual Pro-Am Hockey Tournament held in Quebec City.
 An event features a match-up of professional and amateur hockey players from the area.
 The event has since raised over $1 million for organizations that help sick or disabled children.

 From 2015 to 2018, he helped lead the Cuts for a Cause fundraiser, which later evolved into the Pucks & Paddles ping-pong tournament in 2018, raising more than $400,000 for Special Olympics, the Boston Bruins Foundation and children's hospitals.
 He has also been a driving force behind the Bruins’ yearly holiday toy drive, an effort that has provided over $100,000 in toys to children receiving care at Boston hospitals since 2010.
-He is also been involved in the youth hockey community in the Boston area serving as a mentor along with giving skating lessons.
+He has also been involved in the youth hockey community in the Boston area serving as a mentor along with giving skating lessons.

-In 2023 Bergeron made his debut for the Bruins alumni team, he has since continued to play in charity games with the team.
-He is also a partner of Kraft Hockeyville an organization that maintains/upgrades sports and recreation areas and arenas.
+In December 2023, Bergeron made his debut for the Bruins alumni team, he has since continued to play in charity games with the team.
+In addition he is a partner of Kraft Hockeyville an organization that maintains/upgrades sports and recreation areas and arenas.